subirvarma/GeneralCognitics/_posts/chapter7_latentspace.md

 ![](https://subirvarma.github.io/GeneralCognitics/images/lat25.png)

-Figure 12: The Latent Space for Screens Shots for the Atari game of Space Invaders
+Figure 12: The Latent Space for Screens Shots for the Atari game of Space Invaders (from [Mnih et.al.](https://www.nature.com/articles/nature14236))

 An example of this Latent Space for the Atari game of Space Invaders in shown in Fig. 12 (after being mapped into 2D space using the T-SNE method).
 Each point in the graph corresponds to a Latent Variable representation of one of the Game Screens, while its color corresponds to something called a Value Function, which is the system's estimate of the Reward that it may get during the game.
 This graph clearly shows that the ANN has been able to find a structure in the game screens as a function of the 'Reward that the screen generates'.
 This enables it to classify the game screens such that screens that have similar Rewards cluster together in the Latent Space.

 ## Optimization in Latent Space

-In this section I am going to summarize some interesting research that was recently published by [Qi et.al](https://arxiv.org/pdf/2310.10056.pdf), where they utilized ANNs to find the crystal structure for a chemical formula that has minimum formation energy, and thus corresponds to a stable material.
+In this section I am going to summarize some interesting research that was recently published by [Qi et.al.](https://arxiv.org/pdf/2310.10056.pdf), where they utilized ANNs to find the crystal structure for a chemical formula that has minimum formation energy, and thus corresponds to a stable material.
 This is an important problem with applications to problems such as drug or protein design and also serves as an example of an optimization problem that becomes simpler to solve in Latent Space.

 In this application, the input into the model consists of the chemical formula for the compound and the output is a three dimensional crystal structure for that compound that has the minimum formation energy.
 Finding the optimum crystal structure is a difficult problem in the 3D space of full molecular structure, but becomes simpler when carried out in Latent Space.
 This is also an example of using the concept of Latent Space in fields other than text or images.

 ![](https://subirvarma.github.io/GeneralCognitics/images/lat26.png)

-Figure 13: Optimization in Latent Space
+Figure 13: Optimization in Latent Space (from [Qi et.al.](https://www.nature.com/articles/nature14236))

 The most straightforward way of approaching this problem is by computing a formula for the formation energy based on candidate crystal structures for the compound and then choose the structure with the lowest energy.
 However this procedure requires optimizing over complex sets and non-Eucledian manifolds so that naively applying gradient based methods to do optimization does not usually result in improvements.
 Qi et.al. proposed an alternative optimization approach which overcomes these challenges.
 As shown in the Fig. 13, their idea is to do optimization in the Latent Space of crystal structures, as opposed to the structures themselves.
 The crystal structures are converted into Latent Vectors using a Crystal Diffusion Variational Autoencoder (CD-VAE), which are then optimized using a simple. gradient based algorithm.
 The ANN that they used was borrowed from those used to encode and decode images, such as Convolutional Neural Networks.
 Once the Latent Vector with the lowest formation energy is identified, it is converted back into the 3D crystal structure using a Diffusion Model (similar to those for used DALLE 2 or Stable Diffusion for image generation).